 Have you ever been baptized?
 Do you know the meaning of baptism?
 Take a step of faith to make an outward declaration of being made new in Christ!

-Join us on Wednesday, July 3rd for our first summer baptism and invite your family and friends to be a part of this amazing event.
+Join us on Wednesday, August 21st for our summer baptism and invite your family and friends to be a part of this amazing event.

 Food and Fellowship begins at 6:00 PM and Baptisms begin at 7:00 PM.

 We'll have the pizza cart fired up and baking fresh pizza for $1 a slice with $.50 drinks.
 Don’t forget your chairs.

 Baptism is not a personal choice, but a command for believers.
 Jesus established water baptism as an ordinance when He gave the Great Commission (Matthew 28:19; Mark 16:16).

 WHAT IS WATER BAPTISM?

 Water baptism is a public, outward testimony that indicates a personal, inward faith.
 It gives evidence of the inner change that has already occurred in the believer's life, when he or she was "born again" through faith in Jesus Christ.

 WHY SHOULD WE BE BAPTIZED?